sqlpad/sqlpad/my-astro-site/src/pages/en/getting-started.md

 `Admin` users administrators of the system, and generally can do anything that is possible in the system.
 Connection access restrictions and query sharing do not apply to them, and they can see everything.
 Admins are the only users allowed to create connections via the UI, assign connection access, and add new users.

 `Editor` users are basic users that can create, run, and edit queries.
-As of version `4.2.0` (which is under development), all queries created are private to the user that created them, unless the user shares the query with other users on the platform.
+As of version `4.2.0` all queries created are private to the user that created them, unless the user shares the query with other users on the platform.
 Editors cannot create their own connections or add users to the SQLPad instance.